taivlam/aur-mpr-packages/MPR/proton-mail-bin/README.md

 ## Maintainer metadata
 * Architecture: `amd64` only
-* No first-party checksums provided
+* No first-party checksums provided, so the following are used:
-    * So, use BLAKE2 sums (`b2sum`)
+    * BLAKE2/`b2sum`
-    * Also SHA256 and SHA512
+    * SHA512
-        * The latter matches the `proton-mail-bin` AUR package that uses the DEB archive
+        * Used by `proton-mail-bin` on the AUR, which uses the DEB archive
+    * SHA256
 * [MPR page](https://mpr.makedeb.org/packages/proton-mail-bin)
 * Official Proton Mail [download page](https://proton.me/mail/download)